ololadeoniku/Machine_Learning_Projects/README.md

 # python-projects
-Projects based on python code
-differet from the master file
+Projects based on python code, different from the master file